Horse Owner Information

 Sometimes signs aren't so vague, the horse can be severely wobbly (ataxic) or even so bad that they are unable to get up.
 And at other times, the horse has been suffering with EPM so long that a dull, distracted demeanor is accepted as "normal".

-The S. fayeri test measures the amount of antitoxin found in serum.
+Our S. fayeri test measures the amount of antitoxin found in your horse's serum.
 Antitoxin is the immune reaction to disease causing proteins produced by pathogenic S. fayeri which infect horses.
-Most horses have S. fayeri muscle cysts (EMS), only 6% of S. fayeri strains produce disease-causing toxins.
+Most horses have S. fayeri muscle cysts (EMS) but only 6% of S. fayeri strains produce disease-causing toxins.
+That makes S. fayeri an unusual cause of clinical signs but it should be considered.

 1-three conditions are associated with sarcocystosis: S. neurona, S. fayeri toxicosis, and polyneuritis; polyneuritis can be non-demyelinating or demyelinating;

-A plan is needed to keep these horses healthy.
 The most crucial aspect of disease management is clinical exam by your veterinarian.
-The veterinarian has the most up to date treatment protocols.
-Testing the serum for CRP levels can let the veterinarian know if the inflammation is controlled.
+The veterinarian has the most up to date diagnostic and treatment protocols that enable forming a treatment plan.
+Testing the serum for CRP levels can let the veterinarian know if the inflammation is controlled after treatment.
+Another useful test is neurofilament light, these tests change quickly with proper treatment.

 Click to stop and start